 Unofficial names must be derived from one of the following sources:

-Additional names, such as commonly used climber's names, and variant official names.
+Additional names, such as variant official names listed by USGS, or additional unofficial names meeting Unofficial Name criteria.
 Names appear in quotes when not officially recognized by the Board of Geographic Names.

 Saddle is the low point of the highest connecting ridge (highest ridge at its lowest point) to an elevation greater than the peak's maximum elevation.
 Elevation is listed in feet, interpolated if spot elevations are not given.
 Elevation is converted from meter maps to feet rounded down to the nearest foot.
 In cases of multiple saddle candidates not on the same connecting ridge, the saddle is determined by shortest distance to potential line parents.
 Obviously DEM and altimeter measurements are not used given the variability and subjectivity involved with deriving and choosing those figures.